dhrushilbadani/deeplearning-timeseries/README.md

 ##Architecture & Model Properties
-We use Keras' [Sequential](https://keras.io/models/sequential/) model to construct a recurrent neural network.
-There are only two layers:
+We use Keras' [Sequential](https://keras.io/models/sequential/) model to construct recurrent neural networks.
+There are 3 layers:
 <ul>
-<li> Layer 1 : Either a LSTM (with output dimension 4,  and statefulness enabled) layer or a GRU (with output dimension 4) layer.
+<li> Layer 1 : Either a LSTM (with output dimension 10,  and statefulness enabled) layer or a GRU (with output dimension 10) layer.</li>
-<li> Layer 2 : A fully-connected Dense Layer with output dimension 1. </li>
+<li> Layer 2 : A Dropout layer with dropout probability = 0.2, to prevent overfitting. </li>
-<li> Default optimizer: Adam; Default # of epochs: 100. </li>
+<li> Layer 3 : A fully-connected Dense Layer with output dimension 1. </li>
-<li> Feature Normalization: 0-1 Minmax Normalization. </li>
+<li> Default optimizer: rmsprop; Default # of epochs: 150. </li>
-<li> Accuracy Metric: Root Mean Squared Error. </li>
+<li> Accuracy Metric: Mean Squared Error. </li>
 </ul>
-<i>This architecture can certainly further be optimized - I just haven't had the chance to experiment thanks to my laptop's constraints! </i>
+<i>This architecture can certainly further be optimized - I just haven't had the chance to experiment too much thanks to my laptop's constraints! </i>

 ##Results & Observations
-1. The GRU-RNN model performed the best with a RMSE of 156.413731922 (look back = 34).
+1. The LSTM-RNN model performed the best with a MSE of 1464.78 (look back = 37).
 2. Naively making the RNN "deeper" did not yield immediate results; I didn't fine-tune the parameters (output_dim, for example) though.
-3. Making the LSTM network stateful (setting ```stateful=true``` when initializing the LSTM layer) did yield a slight performance improvement though.
+3. Making the LSTM network stateful (setting ```stateful=true``` when initializing the LSTM layer) did yield a significant performance improvement though.
 4. Using Glorot initializations yielded a performance improvement.
 However, using He uniform initialization (Gaussian initialization scaled by fan_in) yielded even better results than with Glorot.

 ##Files